-Landscape Character Unit Iscape Character Unit 24: Arrowtown South Proximity to key route Located on Centennial Avenue and Mc Donnell Road, both of which comprise a popular routes between Arrowtown and SH6 / Arrow Junction.
+Landscape Character Unit 24: Arrowtown South Proximity to key route Located on Centennial Avenue and Mc Donnell Road, both of which comprise a popular routes between Arrowtown and SH6 / Arrow Junction.
 Heritage features Four heritage buildings/features identified in PDP.
 Recreation features No Council walkways/cycleways through the unit.
 Infrastructure features Reticulated sewer in part.
-No reticulated water and stormwater although it is expected that the Arrowtown Lifestyle Retirement Village SHA will be fully serviced.
+No reticulated water and stormwater although it is expected that the Arrowtown Life Village SHA will be fully serviced.
 Visibility/prominence The area is visible from the elevated streets along the western edge of Arrowtown.
-The relatively close proximity means that the unit is prominent in the outlook.
+The relatively close protection the unit is prominent in the outlook.
 The unit is also visible from McDonnell Road and Centennial Avenue.
-Like The Hills, the unit is also visible from the western edges of the Crown Terrace, the tracks throughout the ONL to the east (Mt Beetham environs) and the zigzag lookout.
-The diminishing influences of distance and relative elevation in conjunction with the relative unimportance (visually) of the unit within the wider panorama reduces the unit's prominence.
-Views Key views relate to the view out over the area from the tracks throughout the ONL to the east (Mt Beetham environs) and to zig zag lookout.
-In these views the area reads as a part of the swathe of relatively low lying, undulating rural/rural resident land flanking Arrowtown.
-The outlooks from McDonnell Road, Centennial Avenue and the western margins of Arrowtown comprise a golf course a rural residential landscape on the edge of Arrowtown.
-The relatively wild and unkempt escarpment forms a prominent element views from McDonnell Road.
-The recently approved Arrowtown Lifestyle Retirement Village SHA comprising a distinct urban one - three storey high density retirement village development will also be visible in each of these outlooks (albeit to varying degree depending on location).
-From within the unit, key views are expected to relate to the attractive long-range views to the surrounding ONL mountains setting.
-Enclosure/openness A variable sense of enclosure and openness deriving primarily from localised landform and vegetation patterns.
-The escarpment to the north east of the unit and the hummocky landform of The Hills to the south west provide containment the McDonnell Road portion of the unit.
+Like The Hills, the unit is also visible from the western edges of the Crown Terrace, the tracks throughout the (Mt Beetham environs) and the zigzag lookout.
+The diminishing influences of distance and relative elevated with the relative unimportance (visually) of the unit within the wider panorama reduces the unit's prominence Views Key views relate to the view out over the area from the tracks throughout the ONL to the east (Mt Beetham environs) and the zig zag lookout.
+In these views the area reads as a part of the swathe of relatively low lying, undulating rural/rural residential land flanking Arrowtown.
+The outlooks from McDonnell Road, Centennial Avenue and the western margins of Arrowtown comprise a golf course and rural residential landscape on the edge of Arrowtown.
+The relatively wild and unkempt escarpment forms a prominent element in views from McDonnell Road.
+The recently approved Arrowtown Lifestyle Retirement Village SHA comprising a distinctly urban one - three storey high density retirement village development will also be visible in each of these outlooks (albeit to a varying degree depending on location).
+From within the unit, key views are expected to relate to the attractive long-range views to the surrounding ONL mountain setting.
+Enclosure/openness A variable sense of enclosure and openness deriving primarily from localised landform and vegetation patterns. escarpment to the north east of the unit and the hummocky landform of The Hills to the south west provide containme the McDonnell Road portion of the unit.
 Complexity Generally, a relatively complex unit as a consequence of the landform and vegetation patterns (golf course area), together with the dense arrangement of buildings (SHA area).
-Coherence A limited perception of coherence as a consequence of the varying landform and vegetation patterns and the somewhat anomalous urban character of development associated with the approved SHA located at some distance from the legible village edge (i.e. the escarpment).
+Coherence A limited perception of coherence as a consequence of the varying landform and vegetation patterns and the sanomalous urban character of development associated with the approved SHA located at some distance from t village edge (i.e. the escarpment).